Choosing a Sterilization Method is not arbitrary.

-Sterilization technology teaches that the choice of method is not arbitrary but chosen according to the standard of the most appropriate.
+Sterilization technology teaches that the choice of method is not arbitrary but chosen according to the standard of the most appropriate as recommended by the manufacturer of the items to be sterilized.
 Different sterilization methods are specifically chosen for the job and are not arbitrarily interchangeable.

 1) American Society for Healthcare Central Service Professionals of